nrb171/aospre-gui/docs/instructions.md

 - [Number of Parellel Paths (E1d)](./images/flight-planning-3.png) sets the number of new nodes to add to the network simultaneously.
 The nodes in a single parallel computation will not build on one another, just the pre-existing network.
 The default is `100`, which is sufficient for most environments.

 #### Running the program
 - [Set Start for flight (E2a)](./images/flight-planning-3.png) can be used to set the start point and direction of the aircraft.
 Click and drag on the map in the direction to start.
 The aircraft will start at the point where you first pressed the mouse button.
 In cases where you are continuing a path, the aircraft will start at the last waypoint in the preexisting path.
+    - Note: you only need to do this in the "New" and "Continue" flight planning options.
+In the "Optimize" option, the start points will already be set.
 - [Finalize Start/Reset (E2b)](./images/flight-planning-3.png) to finalize the start position.
 After this is pressed, the blue line will turn into a red arrow.
 You can always change the start position by pressing [Set Start for Flight (E2a)](./images/flight-planning-3.png) again.
-This button will also reset the network if you choose to restart the training.
+This button will also reset the network if you choose to restart the training. **You must press this button before pressing [Begin Training (E2c)](./images/flight-planning-3.png) for all flight planning options.**
 - [Begin Training (E2c)](./images/flight-planning-3.png) to begin the training process.
 The program will run the algorithm for the number of iterations set in [E1c](./images/flight-planning-3.png).
     - The program will update the map with the new path after every second iteration.
     - The network will condense (combine nearby nodes $<3$ km apart) every 10 iterations.